 Membership

 Membership is open to any individual or institution who has an active interest in cooperative approaches to protecting our state's heritage.
 This is a volunteer-based organization and there are no dues or fees.
 Knowing one day you may be the one in need, you are encouraged to assist other cultural and historical organizations during disasters by offering resources.
-Examples of resources to offer include sharing your knowledge about cultural and historic resources, aiding us to identify organizations or collections at-risk, making contact with your local emergency managers and responders, or knowing where there might be secure storage space to temporarily house an evacuated collection or displaced organization.

 To become a member of the CHR-TF or to learn more about the organization, please contact us or join our mailing list using the form at the bottom of this page.